What is a personal loan?

 A personal loan provides financing for borrowers looking to make a large purchase or consolidate their debts.
 These funds are usually handed over in one lump sum and repaid through installments over time.

-While personal loans can be taken out to settle existing debts or make a large purchase, the most savvy borrowers will use these loans to add value to an existing asset.
-For example, a personal loan can be used for renovations, giving the property a boost in value and increasing your level of equity in the home.
+While personal loans can be taken out to settle existing debts or make a large purchase, the savvy borrowers will use these loans to add value to an existing asset.
+For example, a personal loan can be used for home improvement projects, giving the property a boost in value and increase your level of equity in the home.

 When applying for a personal loan, you’ll request a specific amount from a lender.
 The lender will decide whether to issue you a personal loan based on all the usual factors, such a review of your credit report, debt history and available finances.
-If you’re uncertain about your eligibility for a personal loan, you have the option of seeking preapproval before you apply.
+If you’re worried about your eligibility for a personal loan, you can compare what rates and terms you qualify for with different personal loan providers before selecting a lender .

-While the preapproval process is a requirement for mortgage loans, it’s an optional but beneficial step for personal loan applicants.
-Preapproval allows you to shop around for a loan, check the rates of multiple lenders and gain a clear picture of your own borrowing limits and projected payment plan.
+When you to shop around for a personal loan, check the rates of multiple lenders and gain a clear picture of your own borrowing limits and projected payment plan.

-Preapproval for a personal loan also helps you understand what type of loan suits you best as well as how much you’ll pay in interest over time.
-Depending on your financing needs and eligibility, the amount you pay in interest can vary.
-Before sending in an application, you should thoroughly understand the differences between secured and unsecured loans and which one suits your financial goals.
+Comparing different personal loan terms also helps you understand what type of loan suits you best as well as how much you’ll pay in interest over time.
+Depending on your needs and eligibility, the amount you pay in interest can vary.
+Before sending in an application, you should understand the differences between lenders.
+Make sure you pay attention to the final terms as unlike our personal loans that have no fees, some lenders have hefty origination or prepayment fees which you will need to consider in addition to interest rate.

 What is the benefit of obtaining a personal loan?

-Other forms of credit, such as mortgages and student loans, require you to use the funds for a very specific purpose.
+Other forms of credit, such as mortgages or student loans, require you to use the loan for a specific purpose.
 A major benefit of a personal loan is its usefulness for a variety of scenarios.

 Personal loans and large expenses